WHAT FUJITSU ASPIRES TO BE

 - KPI :

-- Rate of increase in the number of employees participating in social contribution activities related to social issues: A 10% increase compared to FY 2019 under the new normal
+- Rate of increase in the number of employees participating in social contribution activities related to social issues: A 10% increase compared with FY2019 under the "new normal" situation

 Our Approach to Community Activities